Red Compartida

-Red Compartida (English: Shared Network) is the official name of the network that will result from the Mexican Government's 2014-2016 effort to overhaul its telecommunications industry by introducing competition into the marketplace.
-If successful, the Red Compartida network will be the first fully wholesale mobile network deployed anywhere in the world.
+Altán Redes (English: Shared Network) is the official name of the network that resulted from the Mexican Government's 2014-2016 effort to overhaul its telecommunications industry by introducing competition into the marketplace.

-The awarding body is the Mexican ministry of transport and communications, Secretariat of Infrastructure, Communications and Transportation (SICT).
+The awarding body was the Mexican ministry of transport and communications, Secretariat of Infrastructure, Communications and Transportation (SICT).

-Red Compartida is developed by ALTÁN Redes, an emerging private Mexican company owned by the consortium—of the same name—that won the domestic and international public tender process.
+Red Compartida was developed by ALTÁN Redes, a private Mexican company owned by the consortium—of the same name—that won the domestic and international public tender process.